nyu-ossd-s19/Joannify/README.md

 # Joannify
-Replaces all pictures on the page with Joanna's face
+This program replaces all pictures on the page with Joanna's face.
+In the future, we hope to implement random pictures of Joanna's face instead of just one measly photo of Joanna's face.